richafnu/Viva/Viva/engage/configure-your-viva-engage-network/viva-engage-and-office-365.md

 - **Inability to collaborate with everyone in the organization:** All employees of your organization aren't on the same Viva Engage network, so users aren't able to connect with everyone in the organization using Viva Engage.
 For example:

-- Company-wide announcements: If the CEO of the company needs to communicate a message to everyone in the organization, they must do it in every network individually.
+- **Company-wide announcements**: If the CEO of the company needs to communicate a message to everyone in the organization, they must do it in every network individually.
 Employee reactions to the announcement aren't available to everyone in the organization.

-- Organic information discovery: If employees in one network are working on a project and need to refer to a similar project in another subsidiary, they can't access it.
+- **Organic information discovery**: If employees in one network are working on a project and need to refer to a similar project in another subsidiary, they can't access it.
 Lack of access directly impacts organic collaboration.

 - **Confusion caused due to organization boundaries being different in Viva Engage vs. Microsoft 365:** In this configuration, the organizational boundary in Microsoft 365 is larger than the individual Viva Engage networks, causing potential confusion.